-Workers’ comp benefits in California have come a long way since the first WC laws were passed in 1911 by Governor Hiram Johnson.
-Those early laws, which required employers to provide benefits to employees who were injured or became ill because of their job duties, regardless of their fault, did not apply to police officers.
+Workers’ compensation benefits in California have improved dramatically since Governor Hiram Johnson passed the first WC laws in 1911.
+Those early laws required employers to provide benefits if employees were injured or sick due to their jobs.
+The laws stipulated that benefits should be awarded regardless of fault.
+However, the laws did not apply to police officers.

 Before any California workers’ compensation laws, injured workers, including police officers, had to sue their employers to prove their injury or illness was work-related, which often caused even more financial hardship to the employee.

-Today, workers’ compensation benefits for law enforcement essentially work the same: They are still a no-fault system and provide financial assistance and medical treatment to employees who are injured or become ill due to their job duties.
+Today, workers’ compensation benefits for law enforcement remain essentially the same: They are a no-fault system that provides financial assistance and medical treatment for employees who are hurt or get sick due to their job duties.

 Core Workers’ Compensation Benefits